Alfresco/docs-alfresco/transform-service/1.2/admin/index.md

 Use this information to help monitor and troubleshoot the Transform Service.

+## Deployment overview

+Some of the Docker images that are used by the Transform Service are uploaded to a private registry, **Quay.io**.
+Enterprise customers can contact [Alfresco Support](https://support.alfresco.com/){:target="_blank"} to request Quay.io account credentials to pull the private (Enterprise-only) Docker images:

+* `alfresco/alfresco-transform-router`

+The other images are available in DockerHub:

+* `alfresco/alfresco-pdf-renderer`
+* `alfresco/alfresco-imagemagick`
+* `alfresco/alfresco-libreoffice`
+* `alfresco/alfresco-tika`
+* `alfresco/alfresco-shared-file-store`
+* `alfresco/alfresco-transform-misc`

+For information about deploying and configuring the Transform Service, see [Install Transform Service]({% link transform-service/1.2/install/index.md %}).

 ## Troubleshoot Transform Services

 ### How do I monitor the Transform Engines (e.g. LibreOffice) and the Transform Router